kubeshop/testkube-docs/docs/articles/install/3-install-with-helm.md

 ## Shared Secrets

 Testkube requires a variety of secrets to operate.
 Any required secret that is not provided manually will be automatically generated.
 You can optionally choose to specify your own secrets.
-For the current shared secrets, it’s recommended to use the autogeneration.
+For shared secrets without additional info, it’s recommended to use auto generation.

+- [testkube-license][ss-license]
 - testkube-default-agent-token
 - testkube-minio-credentials
-- testkube-license

 ### Testkube License